melomac/widescreen_fs/README.md

 # widescreen_fs

+This is a complete rip-off of [widescreen-2.1](http://forum.pfsense.org/index.php/topic,62410.msg364638.html#msg364638) patch by **jimp** and [pfsense\_ng\_fs](http://forum.pfsense.org/index.php/topic,48140.msg342918.html#msg342918) theme by **charlie0440**.

 Widescreen package is gone in pfSense 2.1 and is expected to re-appear as a theme in pfSense 2.2.
 In the meantime, pfSense community have been reactive and provided solutions.
 Unfortunately, at the time of this writing, none of their deployment process would fulfil my security concerns.

-This is a complete rip-off of [widescreen-2.1](http://forum.pfsense.org/index.php/topic,62410.msg364638.html#msg364638) patch by **jimp** and [pfsense\_ng\_fs](http://forum.pfsense.org/index.php/topic,48140.msg342918.html#msg342918) theme by **charlie0440**.

 Here you have, IMHO, a transparent repack of their work.

-## INSTALL
+### Install

 Secure copy the archive to pfSense box: